rainsfordtm/conman/README.md

             	# If the value wasn't in the .tags dictionary, append an empty string
             	# to l instead.
                 l.append('')
 	# Now, join the values for kw_tag for all the keywords with an
 	# underscore and store this value in the hit.tags dictionary
 	# under the key provided by the user in the tags list.
         hit.tags[hit_tag] = '_'.join(l)
     # Return the modified hit.
     return hit
 ```

 More complex queries are possible, for example using dependency annotation
-imported from Conll or the `ancestors` attributes provided by the Penn
+imported from Conll or the `ancestors` attributes provided by the
-Importer to search for specific syntactic structures.
+`PennOutImporter` to search for specific syntactic structures.
 All such token-level
-annotation can be read from the .tags dictionary of the token attributes.
+annotation can be read from the `.tags` dictionary of the **Token**.

 ## 7. Core Context

-It's possible to annotate a subset of the tokens in a hit as the "core context".
+It's possible to mark a subset of the **Tokens** in a **Hit** as the "core context".
 The core context must include all the keywords.
 The idea behind this
-is to speed up the parsing process by only exporting words within the same
+is to speed up the parsing process by only exporting tokens within the same
 clause as the keyword to a parser.

 To use the core context, the following procedure must be used:
 + Pass 1:
-	+ annotate the core context by using the CoreContextAnnotator
+	+ annotate the core context by using the `CoreContextAnnotator`
-	+ export the result in Conll format by using the ConllExporter with
+	+ export the result in Conll format by using the `ConllExporter` with
-	core_cx set to "True" and a suitable `hit_end_token`
+	`core_cx` set to `True` and a suitable `hit_end_token`
 + Pass 2:
-	+ re-import the parsed data using the ConllImporter;
+	+ re-import the parsed data using the `ConllImporter`;
 	+ merge the parsed data into the original concordance using the
-	ConcordanceMerger or the TextMerger with `CM_core_cx` or `TM_core_cx`
+	`ConcordanceMerger` or the `TextMerger` with `CM_core_cx` or `TM_core_cx`
-	respectively set to "True".
+	respectively set to `True`.

-The CoreContextAnnotator requires a `delim_pattern` argument.
+The `CoreContextAnnotator` requires a `delim_pattern` argument.
 This is a regular expression which matches all tokens which are assumed to
-delimit the core context, e.g. punctuation markes.
+delimit the core context, e.g. punctuation marks.

 The following workflow file will import a concordance from a .csv file and
 create a Conll file for a parser containing (i) all tokens after the last
 punctuation to the left of the keyword(s), (ii) the keywords, (iii)
-all tokens preceding the first punctuation after the keywords (pass 1).
+all tokens preceding the first punctuation after the keywords.
 ```
 [setup]
 importer=TableImporter